Studio policies & FAQs

 -

-🏥 Illness
+Illness

-If your child is not feeling well, please keep them home to rest and recover.
-This helps protect the health of our entire studio community.
 If a child is dropped off and showing signs of illness (ex. coughing, fever, sneezing) we may keep the artists out of class and request an early pick up.

-🚨 Emergency Preparedness
+Emergency Preparedness

 In the unlikely event of an emergency evacuation, our designated meeting location is Montclair Park, one block from the studio.
 We practice safety protocols as part of our staff training to ensure a calm and organized response in an emergency situation.